JakeGWater/vpifg.com/source/guides/unreal-composure.rst

 We capture the live composure, which allows our editor to get started immediately, but the proxy will be replaced by a higher quality render later.

-We will key out our 4K footage again in Davinci Resolve, so the keyed footage in this section only needs to be *good enough*.
+We will key out our 4K footage again in DaVinci Resolve, so the keyed footage in this section only needs to be *good enough*.

 #.
 Use the **Multi Pass Chroma Keyer** transform to remove your green screen.